egovelox/mozeidon/README.md

 This more advanced script will allow to :
 - open a new tab (empty or with search query)
-- switch to a currently opened tab
+- switch to a currently open tab
 - close one or many tabs

 ```bash